TheBlueDotGame/The-Accountant/docs/about.md

 title: About The Project
 subtitle: ...and a bit about the technology.
 ---
-Hi.
-My name is Bartosz Lenart.
-I build the IoT, Edge and Cloud back-ends and I want to introduce to you “Computantis” solution.

 The Computantis is a set of services that keeps track of transactions between wallets.
 Transactions are not transferring any tokens between wallets but it might be the case if someone wants to use it this way.
 Just this set of services isn’t designed to track token exchange.
 Instead, transactions are entities holding data that the transaction issuer and transaction receiver agreed upon.
 Each wallet has its own independent history of transactions.
 There is a set of strict rules allowing for transactions to happen: